 - External: Maintain close contact with numerous donors, external community groups, partners, foundation program officers, collaborators, and others as required.

 The majority of the work time is conducted in an office or social setting.
 Local travel is required, e.g., donor visits.
 Some flexibility in schedule is required; occasional work in the evening and weekends, and some out of the area travel.

 PHYSICAL AND MENTAL REQUIREMENTS:

-- Performing multi-faceted projects in conjunction with day-to-day activities.
+- Maintain a high energy level; must be comfortable performing multi-faceted projects in conjunction with day-to-day activities.

-Annual salary range is $33,280 – $37,440.
-Benefits include flexible work schedule, three weeks paid time off, 13 paid holidays, Group Basic Term Life, AD&D Insurance, a Health Reimbursement Account, 401K Retirement Plan option and parking, all pro-rated for start date and after a 3 month probationary period is completed.
+Annual salary range is commensurate with experience.
+Benefits include flexible work schedule, three weeks paid time off, 13 paid holidays, Group Basic Term Life, AD&D Insurance, a Health Reimbursement Account, 401K Retirement Plan and Parking

 Apply by mailing or emailing a cover letter, resume or curriculum vitae, technical work example, writing sample, and references to: